-- The water resource plan to clarify that local water utilities are required to hold water supply work approvals in addition to water access licences, and local water utilities in this plan area include local government authorities. - Schedule D (the risk assessment) of the water resource plan to clarify that local water utilities can apply for additional shares if they don't have an integrated water cycle management plan, as long as they can demonstrate the share and extraction components of the licence are the minimum required for the proposed use of the water.
+- The water sharing plan to remove the mandatory condition sub clause relating to State Significant Developments and Infrastructure under the Environmental Planning and Assessment Act 1979 (EP & A Act).
+This sub clause was inconsistent with the NSW Aquifer Interference Policy.
+Department of Planning, Industry and Environment - Water assesses the potential impacts of an aquifer interference activity against the minimal impact considerations set out in the policy as well as any specific rules in a relevant water sharing plan, based on the information provided in the proponent's environmental assessment and provides subsequent advice and proposed conditions of approval to the EP & A Act planning process for each project. - The water resource plan to clarify that local water utilities are required to hold water supply work approvals in addition to water access licences, and local water utilities in this plan area include local government authorities. - Schedule D (the risk assessment) of the water resource plan to clarify that local water utilities can apply for additional shares if they do not have an integrated water cycle management plan, as long as they can demonstrate the share and extraction components of the licence are the minimum required for the proposed use of the water